Lo3z/portfolio-website/README.md

 Simple portfolio website showing personal info and links to personal projects.
+Created with HTML and CSS.